ix-ai/cioban/README.md

 Cioban will try to update your services every 5 minutes by default.
 The following environment settings are recognized:

-## Tags and Arch

-Starting with version 0.8.0, the images are multi-arch, with builds for amd64, arm64 and armv7.
-* `vN.N.N` - for example 0.8.0
-* `latest` - always pointing to the latest version
-* `dev-branch` - the last build on a feature/development branch
-* `dev-master` - the last build on the master branch

 ### Environment

 | **Variable**         | **Default** | **Description**                                                                                         |